 Machine configurations are saved in the FPP file.

-To create a new machine configuration from a JSON file, right-click on the “Machine Configs” item in the Artist Studio tree.
+To create a new machine configuration from a JSON file, right-click on the

-Once created, you can edit the positions and values as needed.
-If necessary, reset the configuration to values from any JSON file for the same machine type.
+reset the configuration to values from any JSON file for the same machine type.

 Patch Artist uses a discontinuous patch based approach to build a so-called Patch Laminate.
 It is the root element in this hierarchical structure.
 It exists only once in every project and contains all other entities.